Leading Co-Design in Complex Systems

 expect to learn everything you need to know about co-design or systems change from this course alone.

-The next course consists of four online training sessions at a time designed to suit participants in Australia, NZ and Asia, as well as the UK and Europe.
+Registrations will open soon for the virtual series: four online training sessions at a time designed to suit participants in Australia, NZ and the Americas.

 Located elsewhere?
 Find out what time this is for you.

-Our next online series will likely be in November 2025, at a better time for participants in the Americas.
+Our next online series suitable for your time zone will be in mid-late 2026.
 Register your interest below to be the first to know when this series goes on sale.

-Plus every participant gets the option of a discounted 45-minute individual coaching session with Emma, to be scheduled at a time of your choice within two months of completing the training.
+Plus, every participant gets the option of a discounted individual coaching session with Emma, to be scheduled at a time of your choice within two months of completing the training.

 Investment & pricing options